Popular Front (Spain): 1936 election and immediate aftermath

 In the 1936 general election, the Popular Front won the election with its leader Manuel Azaña elected President of Spain.
 The Popular Front received 4,654,116 votes compared to the opponent combined right-wing vote of 4,503,524 votes.
 It elected 278 deputies – 99 of which belonged to the Socialists (PSOE), while the right-wing elected 124 deputies – 88 of which belonged to the CEDA.
 Many of the elected members of the Popular Front were professional persons, several of whom were from wealthy backgrounds.
 People of various political backgrounds within the Popular Front were appointed to President Azaña's cabinet, such as Amós Salvador, architect and wealthy landowner, and José Alonso Mallol, a former Radical Socialist.
 Upon the election of the Popular Front, the Popular Front held a victory march in Madrid with over 250,000 supporters, with its Socialist and Communist party components marching in uniform in the thousands.
 The Popular Front immediately delivered its promise in its manifesto of rehiring workers fired for political reasons without due process and to reimburse them based on individual cases for wages lost to an extent of not less than thirty-nine days' wages nor more than six months.
+Several other reforms affecting working conditions were also carried out, together with reforms in other areas such as education, land tenure, public health, and child welfare.

 Azaña responded to the recent surge of acts of violence, arson, and vandalism by radical leftists against right-wing parties and Catholic Church institutions by denouncing these actions.
 Uncontrolled political violence continued through to March with the greatest disturbance taking place in Granada where a violent act by right-wing political forces provoked a general strike and mass riot by left-wing political forces there.
 In particular, violence involving Communists and Socialists versus Falangists resulted in multiple murders.
 By July there had been 269 political killings.

 Azaña acceded to demands by left-wing movements for punishment of General Eduardo López Ochoa, the army leader of the 1934 Asturian campaign against workers' movements there.
 The Spanish Republican government also made major changes to the Spanish Army, pro-Republican or neutral commanders were installed in multiple posts while commanders with questionable loyalties were moved to lesser or remote positions: for example, General Francisco Franco was removed as chief of staff of the army and moved to a position in the Canary Islands and General Emilio Mola was demoted from a major command in Spanish Morocco to a position as commander of a brigade in Pamplona.

 The government did not stay in power long, mainly because of the conflict of ideological views by many of the parties.
 The only factor working for the government was unity for the conquest of fascism.
 After the Republican defeat in the Spanish Civil War, the popular front was dissolved, and Franco ruled Spain as a dictator until his death in 1975.